From EMC- and Cronin-effects to signals of quark-gluon plasma

 According to the definition Eq.
 (3), one can roughly estimate the unintegrated gluon distribution using

 However, Eq.
-(16) cannot remain true as $x$ increases, since the negative virtual DGLAP term may exceed the real emission DGLAP contribution and it would give negative values of $F$.
-In fact, due to strong $k_t$ ordering in DGLAP evolution, the transverse momentum of the final parton is obtained, to leading-order accuracy, just at the final step of the evolution.
-Thus, the $ k_t$-dependent distribution can be calculated directly from the DGLAP equation keeping only the contribution which corresponds to a single real emission, while all the virtual contributions from a scale equal to $k_t$ up to the final scale $\mu$ of the hard subprocess are resummed into a Sudakov factor T. The factor T describes the probability that during the evolution there are no parton emissions.
+(16) will be invalid with $x$ increases, since the contribution of negative virtual DGLAP term will exceed the contribution of real emission one and lead to negative values of $F$.
+In fact, due to strong $k_t$ ordered in DGLAP evolution, the transverse momentum of the final parton to leading-order is obtained just at the last step of the evolution.
+Thus, the $ k_t$-dependent distribution can be calculated directly from the DGLAP equation if only keeping the contribution of a single real emission.
+Meanwhile, all the virtual contributions from the scale of $k_t$ up to the final scale $\mu$ of the hard subprocess are resummed up into a Sudakov factor T, which describes the probability of no parton emission during the evolution.
 However, at the small $x$ range, the virtual contributions to the gluon distribution in the DGLAP kernel can be neglected.
-Besides, we have indicated that the contributions of the virtual processes in the nonlinear kernels of the GLR-MQ-ZRS equation are canceled [19], therefore, the Sudakov form factors are same in nucleon and nucleus [22] and they are really canceled in the following ratio form.
+We have indicated that the contributions of the virtual processes in the nonlinear kernels of the GLR-MQ-ZRS equation are canceled [38], therefore, the Sudakov form factors in nucleon are the same as those in nucleus[42] and can be canceled in their ratio.
 Thus, we use

 and obtain